daposarumi/alx-system_engineering-devops/0x02-shell_redirections/README.md

-ls -la > ls_cwd_content: overwrites the content of file "ls_cwd_content" with the output of 'ls -la' tail -1 < iacta >> iacta: duplicates last line of file 'iacta' find -name "*.js" -type f -delete : deletes all files with .js extension in current directory and sub-folders
+ls -la > ls_cwd_content: overwrites the content of file "ls_cwd_content" with the output of 'ls -la' tail -1 < iacta >> iacta: duplicates last line of file 'iacta' find -name "*.js" -type f -delete : deletes all files with .js extension in current directory and sub-folders ls -A -lR | grep "^d" | wc -l : counts the number of directories and subdirectories in current directory, including hidden directories and excluding the current and parent directory.